emdgroup/baybe/docs/userguide/campaigns.md

 the integrity and reliability of the campaign's execution.
 ```

-To obtain a recommendation for the next experiment, we can query the campaign and use
+To obtain a recommendation for the next batch of experiments, we can query the
-the [`recommend`](baybe.campaign.Campaign.recommend) function.
-The function takes only
+campaign via the [`recommend`](baybe.campaign.Campaign.recommend) method.
-the `batch_quantity` keyword, specifying the desired size of
+It expects a parameter `batch_quantity` that specifies the desired number of
-the batch of experiments to be conducted.
+experiments to be conducted.

 ~~~python
 rec = campaign.recommend(batch_quantity=3)
 ~~~

-The `recommend` function returns a `DataFrame` with `batch_quantity` many rows, each
+Calling the function returns a `DataFrame` with `batch_quantity` many rows, each
-representing a set of parameters from the search space.
+representing a particular parameter configuration from the campaign's search space.

 ```{important}
 There is a difference between performing multiple recommendations